WebCabin/wcDocker/README.md

 Now, once you have registered your panel types, if they are not private, the user will be able to create those panels whenever they wish.
 However, it is also recommended that you initialize the window with a starting layout in order to give your users something to see at the beginning.
 ```
 #!javascript
-myDocker.addPanel('Registered type name', wcDocker.DOCK_LEFT, optionalTargetPanel, optionalRect);
+myDocker.addPanel('Registered type name', wcDocker.DOCK.LEFT, optionalTargetPanel, optionalRect);
 ```
 The first parameter is the name of the panel type you have previously registered.
 The second parameter is an enumerated value that determines the location where this window will be docked (or try to dock), it can be one of the following:

-wcDocker.DOCK_MODAL    = Make a floating window that blocks all access to panels below it until closed.
+wcDocker.DOCK.MODAL    = Make a floating window that blocks all access to panels below it until closed.
-wcDocker.DOCK_FLOAT    = Make a floating window that is not docked.
+wcDocker.DOCK.FLOAT    = Make a floating window that is not docked.
-wcDocker.DOCK_LEFT     = Dock it to the left side of the central or target panel.
+wcDocker.DOCK.LEFT     = Dock it to the left side of the central or target panel.
-wcDocker.DOCK_RIGHT    = Dock it to the right side of the central or target panel.
+wcDocker.DOCK.RIGHT    = Dock it to the right side of the central or target panel.
-wcDocker.DOCK_TOP      = Dock it to the top of the central or target panel.
+wcDocker.DOCK.TOP      = Dock it to the top of the central or target panel.
-wcDocker.DOCK_BOTTOM   = Dock it on the bottom of the central or target panel.
+wcDocker.DOCK.BOTTOM   = Dock it on the bottom of the central or target panel.
-wcDocker.DOCK_STACKED  = Dock the new panel stacked (tabbed) with another existing panel.
+wcDocker.DOCK.STACKED  = Dock the new panel stacked (tabbed) with another existing panel.

 The fourth parameter is optional, normally panels will dock in relation to the entire docker container.
 However, by supplying a specific panel instead, your new panel will be docked in relation to that target.
 The fifth, and final, parameter is also optional and consists of a data object with custom options.
 These options are then passed into the constructor object of the panel when it is created.